ernestou-glitch/terraform-associate-2020/README.md

 any files with names ending in .auto.tfvars or .auto.tfvars.json

-fines named exactly terraform.tfvars or terraform.tfvars.json
+files named exactly terraform.tfvars or terraform.tfvars.json

 ### 19. Which of the below commands will rename a EC2 instance in your state file without destroying and recreating it ?